RobsonCarneiro150/RobsonCarneiro150/README.md

 # Robson Carneiro

-Hello! 👋 I'm Robsn, a professional with a degree in Analysis and Systems Development, equipped with diverse programming skills.
+Hello! 👋 I'm Robson, a professional with a degree in Analysis and Systems Development, equipped with diverse programming skills.
 My expertise spans languages such as C#, C, C++, Python, and VBA, and I'm always eager to enhance my skill set.

 ## Key Competencies
 - **Programming Languages:** C#, C, C++, Python, VBA